bbergstrum/YelpCamp/readme.md

     (replace <user> and <password> with valid mongoDB credentials).
 ### Deployment
 ---

+You can find the deployed front end here: [Yelpcamp](http://ec2-54-211-17-84.compute-1.amazonaws.com:8080/) Yelpcamp has been deployed with in an AWS environment running on an EC2.

-You can find the deployed front end here: [Yelpcamp](https://murmuring-basin-79570.herokuapp.com/) Yelpcamp is deployed on [Heroku](https://www.heroku.com/) (a cloud application platform) with intentions to migrate to AWS in the future.
+You can also find the deployed front end here: [Yelpcamp](https://murmuring-basin-79570.herokuapp.com/) Yelpcamp previously deployed on [Heroku](https://www.heroku.com/) (a cloud application platform).
 ### Development
 ---
 To view development stages please refer to the development readme in this reposoitory.